telerik/xaml-docs/controls/radmap/getting-started.md

 * __Telerik.Windows.Data__
 * __Telerik.Windows.Controls.DataVisualization__

->tip If you use a project that targets, .NET Core 3.1 or later .NET version, you will need to install also the [Microsoft.Windows.Compatibility](https://www.nuget.org/packages/Microsoft.Windows.Compatibility) package manually.
-This happens automatically if you install the Telerik dlls using [nuget packages]({%slug installation-installing-from-nuget-wpf%}).
+>For __.NET 6__ and later you will need to install also the `System.ServiceModel.Http` NuGet package.
+This is __required only if the Telerik assemblies are referenced manually__ in the project.
+In case you install the dlls using NuGet or the Telerik Visual Studio Extension, this package is included automatically.

 After adding references to the aforementioned dlls, you can declare a new __RadMap__ as any normal Silverlight/WPF control.